Feed manufacturing: For livestock

-Feed manufacturing process
+Manufacturing process

 Depending on the type of feed, the manufacturing process usually start with the grinding process.
 Figure 1 illustrates the workflow for general feed manufacturing process.
 Grinding of selected raw material is to produce particle sizes to be optimally and easily accepted by the animals.
 Depending on the formulation, feed could contain up to 10 different components including carbohydrate, protein, vitamins, minerals and additives.
 The feed ration can be pelleted by proportionally homogenizing the specific compositions.
 Pelleting is achieved by various methods, but the most common means is by extrusion.
-A hygienic environment is important during the entire process of the feed production to ensure quality feed.
+Formula and feed making machine are very important during the entire process of the feed production to ensure quality feed.

 Grain milling for feed preparations

 Corn, sorghum, wheat and barley are the most used cereals in the preparation of feed for the livestock, poultry, swine, and fish industry.
 Roller and hammer mills are the two types of processing equipment generally used to grind grains into smaller particle sizes.

 Milling cereal grains by mechanical action involves several forces like compression, shearing, crushing, cutting, friction and collision.
 The particle size of the ground cereal is very important in the animal feed production; smaller particle sizes increase the number of particles and the surface area per unit volume which increase access to digestive enzymes.
 Other benefits are increased ease of handling and easier mixing of ingredients.
-The average particle size is given as geometric mean diameter (GMD), expressed in mm or microns (µm) and the range of variation is described by geometric standard deviation (GSD), with a larger GSD representing lower uniformity.
+The average particle size is given as geometric mean diameter (GMD), expressed in mm or microns (μm) and the range of variation is described by geometric standard deviation (GSD), with a larger GSD representing lower uniformity.

 According to Lucas (2004), GMD and GSD are accurate descriptors of particle size distribution when the particle size distribution is expressed as log data, and are distributed log normally.
 Studies have shown that grinding different grains with the same mill under similar conditions results in products with different particle sizes.
 The hardness of a grain sample is related to the percentage of fine particles obtained after grinding, with a higher percentage of fine particles from lower hardness grains.